Last Updated on September 3, 2021

 Buckwheat

 Don’t let the name scare you!
 Buckwheat is completely gluten-free.
-It sounds like a cereal grain, but is actually a fruit seed – go figure!
+It sounds like a cereal grain, but is actually a seed.
 While the taste may not be quite the same as bulgur, it’s uses are.
 You can use buckwheat for dishes such as soups and stews.

 Again, this alternative has a range of health benefits, including: